proprietary/hugo-site/content/posts/caddy-what-is-my-ip-service.md

 Explanation: Cloudflare passes the true client's IP in a header named "CF-Connecting-IP".
 Were you to simply grab the remote address of the incoming socket, you would get one of Cloudflare's IP addresses.

+Then finally, remember to restart Caddy.
+If you are using systemd as your launcher, then run: `$ sudo systemctl reload caddy`.

 And that's it!
 As an example, you can test mine (which is hopefully still running whenever you're reading this) by doing the following:

 ```bash